 Within the context of information security, a control is an administrative, technical, or physical means of security put in place to reduce the likelihood of a threat occurring and/or the potential damage if it were to occur.
 This likelihood and potential damage together are known as "risk."
 Threats of concern are those which could result in the unauthorized disclosure, misuse, alteration, or destruction of organization or customer data.

 MFA is one of many technical controls which can be implemented, then documented in an information security risk assessment.
-Other technical controls include things like device identification, encryption, transaction limits, two-way authentication, etc.
+Other common technical controls include things like encryption or access controls.

 It is neither common nor suggested that risk assessments be conducted over technical controls.
 With this in mind, instead of asking if you are required to perform a MFA risk assessment, a better question to ask would be, "How can I build MFA into my existing risk assessments?"